Future-Energy-Associates/satellite_image_processing/README.md

 Where `anaconda_dir` is the path to your anaconda directory - e.g. C:\Users\Ayrto\anaconda3

 When prompted you should enter your PyPi username and password

+After this you will be able to install the latest version of satip using `pip install satip`

 <br>